Christian Yelich Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.47 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.53).

-- Rockies pitchers combine to give up 157 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Rockies allow the third-most home runs in baseball (160 total, 1.4 per game).

-- In his most recent appearance on Wednesday, the right-hander went 4 1/3 innings against the San Diego Padres, giving up four earned runs while surrendering four hits.
+- In his last appearance on Wednesday, the left-hander went six innings against the San Diego Padres, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has a 5.07 ERA and 7.8 strikeouts per nine innings across 18 games this season, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.